WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 The first time you do so, you suffer no adverse effect.
 If you use this feature again before you finish a long rest, you take 5d12 fire damage at the end of the current turn.
 Each time you use this feature again before finishing a long rest, the fire damage increases by 1d12.
 This damage ignores resistance and immunity.

 #### Inferno
-*18th-level Study of Destruction feature*
+*18th-level Study of Destruction Warlock feature*

 <div style='margin-top:-4px'></div>